2016 Schedule is Available

 PLEASE NOTE THAT THE 3RD GAME OF EACH WEEK IS SCHEDULED FOR 10:45.
 PLAYERS AND COACHES SHOULD ARRIVE BY 10:30.

 PLAYERS AND COACHES SCHEDULED FOR THE SECOND GAME SHOULD ARRIVE NO LATER THAN 9:30.

-Practice will be held on Monday evenings at Ferryway this year, according to the following times, starting on January 4th.
-An additional practice has been scheduled for Thursday, January 7th at the same times.
+Practice will be held on Monday evenings at Ferryway this year, according to the following times.

 6:00: Thunder and Warriors

 There will be no practices on February 29th.
 There will be practice on Thursday 3/3.

 Game results for week 8 have been entered.
 Click the button to the left.

 Al Locke League Acknowledges Coach Freker’s Hall of Fame Election